chaanakyaaM/Custom_Model_Evaluator/README.md

 # Custom ML Model Evaluator

-**Custom Model Evaluator** is a web application that allows users to **upload their own trained machine learning models** (in ```.pkl``` or ```.pickle``` format) along with a dynamic input schema.
+**Custom Model Evaluator** is a web application that allows users to **upload their own pre-trained binary classification machine learning models** (in ```.pkl``` or ```.pickle``` format) along with a dynamic input schema.
 The app automatically generates an input form based on the model's expected features, enabling users to test predictions with real-time input and view the model's output probabilities.
 Ideal for quick validation, demoing, or interactive evaluation of custom ML models — without writing extra code.

 ## Features

 - Dynamically generates input fields for each feature.
-- Supports numeric (`int`, `float`) and string features.
+- Supports numeric (`int`, `float`) and `string` features.
 - Display prediction and probabilities interactively.
-- Easy to extend for any ML model.
+- Easy to extend for binary classification ML model.

 ## Installation